Shan Refugee Schools

 Our goal is to help Shan refugee children who live in migrant camps get a basic education, while helping their teachers, young Shan adults, earn regular wages.

-We support approximately one hundred Shan children who have fled from Burma to Thailand.
-Some of the children are in a migrant camp school that we support; students from other migrant workers’ camps receive scholarships to attend Thai schools.
+We support approximately 200 Shan children who have fled from Burma to Thailand.
+Seventy-five to one hundred children are in migrant camp schools that we support; students from other migrant workers’ camps receive scholarships to attend Thai schools.
 We spend several months each year in Thailand, observing the schools and the methods being used and trying to find new and better ways to help refugee children.

-Despite attending classes taught in a foreign language and despite their poorly paid parents’ struggle to pay their share of school expenses, all of the children in our tuition program have passed their yearly exams.
+Despite attending classes taught in a foreign language and despite their poorly paid parents’ struggle to pay their share of school expenses, all of the children in our tuition program pass their yearly exams.

 We greatly appreciate your financial contribution to our important work.
 Click the donate button to submit your donation securely via PayPal.